When building ‘The Business of You’, being different is everything.

-But being original can boost your business faster than anything.
+Being seen as an original voice, leader, influencer, etc., can boost your business growth faster than anything.
 The fact is we do business in a very, very, very crowded space nowadays.
-It is almost impossible to come up with a 100 percent original business idea or a 100 percent original marketing concept.
+It is almost impossible to come up with a 100 percent original business idea, or marketing concept.

 The things you can help people with…